California Psalms

 on three approaches.

-7 This clamor what does it mean unspeakably horrible
+7 This clamor what does it mean unspeakably horrid

 convulsing hulks and setting the heart sinking